Juan Antonio March Pujol

-Juan Antonio March Pujol presents his Letter of Credence to then-President of Russia Vladimir Putin on 22 April 2008.

 Juan Antonio March Pujol (born 27 February 1958) is a Spanish diplomat who currently serves as ambassador of Spain to India since 2024, accredited to Bhutan, Maldives, Nepal and Sri Lanka.

 In the past, he served as Permanent Representative of Spain to the United Nations in Geneva (2004–2007) and as ambassador of Spain to Russia (2007–2011), accredited also to Armenia, Belarus, Turkmenistan and Uzbekistan.
 He presented his letter of credence to then-President of Russia Vladimir Putin on 22 April 2008.